About this book

 During a chance encounter with another dog owner in the park, the family is very surprised to learn the reason for Norman’s confusion; he “speaks” Chinese instead of English!
 And so the family enrolls in a language class, determined to understand their uniquely loveable pet.

 The humorous text, from award-winning author Caroline Adderson, and Qin Leng’s delightful illustrations combine to create a picture book that will be enjoyed by readers (and dogs) no matter what language they speak.

-Short-listed for the Chocolate Lily Book Award (Picture Book) 2015
+- Short-listed Chocolate Lily Book Award (Picture Book), 2015

 - Short-listed Christie Harris Illustrated Children’s Literature Prize, 2015

 - Commended OLA Best Bets (Picture Books), 2015